All comparisonsPassword Managers

 pCloud Pass

-KeePass fails first because syncing requires manually copying encrypted vault database files between devices.
+KeePass fails first because it requires manually copying encrypted vault database files between devices before syncing passwords.

 Verdict